eculler/data_storytelling/_sources/projects/01-introductions.md

 A website theme will apply CSS styling and Javascript interactivity to your page, allowing you to create a beautiful and functional webpage using only Markup language and perhaps a few configuration parameters.

 I recommend finding a [free bootstrap theme](https://startbootstrap.com/themes) that you like, but you may also use one of the [built-in GitHub Pages themes](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll#adding-a-theme).
 To apply a bootstrap theme, you will likely want to start with the demo files provided by the theme and then edit them.
 The built-in Jekyll themes can be applied with a configuration file only.

+## Examples of the Earth Data Science web portfolio genre